-Missing Episode/No Export for You/Screwed by the Network: To anime fans in Hungary, this series is the poster-boy for these tropes, as it's been canceled after episode 113, and the license for Final Act was denied by the distributors because of this.
+To anime fans in Hungary, this series is the poster-boy for these tropes, as it's been canceled after episode 113, and the license for The Final Act was denied by the distributors because of this.
 For the last few years, so many fan-undertakings have tried to bring it back that they've even seen some media attention — though mostly in a negative sense.
 What makes this even more bothersome is that the base series has been fully dubbed in its unedited form, but those last episodes were never made available anywhere.
 Also of note, much of the same was true for the German release, but at least they seem to be rectifying it by finally dubbing the remainder of the series.

 Kagome and her mom's English VAs in the original anime series had previously worked together on the Hamtaro dub.

 Teasing Creator: Similar to another famous work by Takahashi, she makes the main pairing of Inuyasha painfully obvious from early on, continuously giving them plenty of hinting or down right romantic moments, however, Inuyasha and Kagome don't share a single kiss throughout the entire content of about 550 chapters.
 Not.
 Once.
 And even when they're about to at one point, Takahashi infamously decided to have Kagome's little brother randomly barge in to interrupt them.
-Even at the end, their reunion after three years apart is reduced to a simple hug, and they're barely hinted to become married (it's only apparent because Kagome humorously calls out to Sesshomaru as "brother-in-law").
 The makers of the anime must have recognized the "unfairness" of it however, for they expanded a hug Inuyasha and Kagome shared during the final battle into including a kiss as well.
-The kiss in the second movie is usually not counted as the OVAs are questionably canon to the original story.
+The kiss in the second movie, while adored, remains questionably canon to the original story.

 Un-Cancelled: After the manga ended a new anime was made to finish the story.